And you thought managing a sales team in the office was hard.

 - Allow each rep to find their best workflow at home: Personal circumstances differ for each rep, so allow each one to be accountable for their WFH schedule.
 Whenever possible, allow flexibility so each one can care for their family’s needs alongside their workload.

-If you ever worked sales in an office, it’s easy to miss the mini-celebrations that went on when a deal was closed or a milestone was reached.
+If you ever worked sales in an office, it’s hard to miss the mini-celebrations that happen when a deal closes or a quota is hit.

 But, just because you’re managing a remote sales team doesn’t mean those celebrations need to end.

-While we admit it’s not quite the same, there are still plenty of ways to celebrate your team’s accomplishments in a remote setting.
+While it’s not quite the same, there are still plenty of ways to celebrate your team’s accomplishments in a remote setting.

 For example, why not celebrate deals closed with a GIF in the sales team’s Slack channel?
 Or, prepare fun gifts for reps to receive when they hit their quarterly goals, like a few months to their favorite subscription boxes, such as Book of the Month, Birchbox, Dollar Shave Club, or BarkBox.